Minuscule Schubert Varieties and Mirror Symmetry

-We study the mirror symmetry for smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties using their degenerations to Hibi toric varieties.
-Listing all these Calabi--Yau 3-folds up to deformation equivalences, we find a new example of smooth Calabi--Yau 3-folds of Picard number one, which is a complete intersection in a locally factorial Schubert variety $\bSigma$ of the Cayley plane $\bO\bP^2$.
-We calculate topological invariants and BPS numbers of this Calabi--Yau 3-fold and conjecture that it has a non-trivial Fourier--Mukai partner.
+\Abstract{We consider smooth complete intersection Calabi--Yau 3-folds in minuscule Schubert varieties, and study their mirror symmetry by degenerating the ambient Schubert varieties to Hibi toric varieties.
+We list all possible Calabi--Yau 3-folds of this type up to deformation equivalences, and f\/ind a new example of smooth Calabi--Yau 3-folds of Picard number one; a complete intersection in a locally factorial Schubert variety ${\boldsymbol{\Sigma}}$ of the Cayley plane ${\mathbb{OP}}^2$.
+We calculate topological invariants and BPS numbers of this Calabi--Yau 3-fold and conjecture that it has a non-trivial Fourier--Mukai partner.}